Blog · New York · Visiting the World Trade Center Oculus at Ground Zero

 takespace

-If you’re visiting Ground Zero in New York, stopping by this architectural marvel is a must.
-The white, upturned wings of the Oculus are clearly visible from the 9/11 Memorial Plaza, located adjacent to the World Trade Center.
-We often have people on our Ground Zero tours ask what that unusual building is — it stands out in this city of skyscrapers.
+The white columns that form the upturned wings of the Oculus are clearly visible from the 9/11 Memorial Plaza, so we often have people on our Ground Zero tours ask what the unusual building is — it manages to stand out in the city of skyscrapers.

 a wing of The Oculus at One World Trade Center in NYC

 The striking design makes it a popular destination for tourists who take photos in and around the giant structure.
-While the design was responsible for several delays, the message of resilience and hope that it sends resonates today at Ground Zero.
+Want to know the best spots for getting a photo of the Oculus?
+Here are a few our Lower Manhattan tour guides recommend:

-What can you do inside of the Oculus?
+What to see and do inside the Oculus

 Group tour photo at the Oculus Transportation Hub